Soumya-Chakraborty/GST_Calculator/README.md

 # GST Calculator

 The GST Calculator is a simple application built using Python and Tkinter that allows users to calculate GST (Goods and Services Tax) values and manage the associated financial data.
-The application provides a graphical user interface (GUI) for entering input values, performing calculations, and storing the data in a SQLite database.
+The application provides a user-friendly graphical interface for entering input values, performing calculations, and storing the data in a SQLite database.
 Users can also export the data to an Excel file for further analysis or reporting.

 ## Features